- Order Now

 Slips and falls are a leading cause of occupational injury, but they are easy to avoid.
 Keep your workspace clutter-free to prevent trips and prevent slips by cleaning up spilled liquids right away.
 In the winter, watch out for snow and ice and alert your facility manager if an area needs to be cleared.

 Do you know what to do in the event of an emergency at work?
-Familiarize yourself with your organization’s emergency procedures plan so you know what to do in the event of an emergency or natural disaster.
+Train your team on your organization's emergency procedures plan so you are all prepared in the event of an emergency or natural disaster.